-Evonik announced yesterday it is expanding its production capacity for polyalkylmethacrylate-based viscosity modifiers by 15 percent to meet rising demand.
-The oil additives provider has a global production footprint, including three plants in Europe.
+Evonik announced on Monday it is expanding its production capacity for polyalkylmethacrylate-based viscosity modifiers by 15 percent to meet rising demand.
+The oil additives provider has a global production footprint, including three plants in North America.

 The company said it will increase its production capabilities through plant expansion projects and debottlenecking operations.
 Half of this capacity increase is already implemented; the remainder is scheduled for completion in 2021, Evonik stated in a press release.
 The company has plants in Europe in Darmstadt and Weiterstadt, Germany, and Lauterbourg, France; in Asia in Singapore and in Shanghai, China; in the United States in Mobile, Alabama, and Houston, Texas; and in Canada in Morrisburg, Ontario.

 Get alerts when new Sustainability Blog articles are available.